 This finish prevents static build up in a fabric and also helps to give it a soft drape

-This is a finish in which the surface is brushed and raised so that it feel soft
+This is a finish in which the surface is brushed and raised so that it feels soft

 This refers to techniques that are used to make raised designs on the surface of the fabric.
 This technique uses a chemical paste that destroys a layer of fabric to create a patterned effect and can sometimes result in a sheer look.
 Also called etched or devore.

-The process of removing all color from clothes to make it look white or faded with the help of bleach; fabric can also be partly bleached
+The process of removing all color from clothes to make it look white or faded with the help of bleach; fabric can also be partly bleached.
+In fabric manufacturing, this is done as a pretreatment process with bleaching agents

 Treatments used on synthetic fabric to make it look like silk.